 - Recycled items such as toilet rolls, milk bottle lids etc.

-I always encourage the girls to finish their artworks but sometimes we are in a hurry and need to leave the house so we do have a divider where they can put artworks that are not yet completed to come back to or that they are saving to give to someone special.
+We try to finish their artworks but sometimes this isn't possible so we do have a divider where they can put artworks that are not yet completed to come back to or that they are saving to give to someone special.

-When their project is finished we hang it up on their clip to display it and we swap these out and either give them to someone special, use it as wrapping paper for a gift, take a picture and add it into our family photo album or recycle them.
+When their project is finished we hang it up to display and we swap these out and either give them to someone special, use it as wrapping paper for a gift, take a picture and add it into a photo album or recycle them.

-I hope this blog has given you some inspiration as to how you could set up a similar space in your home and raise creative kids just like mine!
+I hope this blog has given you some inspiration as to how you could set up a space in your home and raise creative children!